 SOLUTION: NO MORE GOALS

-When we focus on the goal over the process we’re opening ourselves up to fear and doubt.
+When we focus on the goal over the process, we open ourselves up to fear and doubt.

 We put the goal on a pedestal.
 As James Clear writes,